 - Key 1 Key 4.
 These values are not case-sensitive.
 You can manually enter the four data encryption keys.
 These values must be identical on all computers and access points in your network.
-Enter 10 hexadecimal digits (any combination of 0-9, a-f, or A-F) for WEP-64 and 26 hexadecimal digits for WEP-128. - 7.
-Select which of the four keys will be the default.

-Data transmissions are always encrypted using the default key.
+Enter 10 hexadecimal digits (any combination of 0-9, a-f, or A-F). - 7.
+Select which of the four keys will be the default. - Data transmissions are always encrypted using the default key.
 The other keys can be used only to decrypt received data.
-The four entries are disabled if WPA-PSK or WPA authentication is selected.

-8. Click Apply to save your settings.
+The four entries are disabled if WPA-PSK or WPA authentication is selected. - 8.
+Specify the wireless setting for the 5 GHz wireless network the same as you did for the 2.4 GHz wireless network. - 9.
+Click Apply to save your settings.